 Thank you to the following brave people for contributing to the language translations of ETP.
 Translation is tough, and varies even within the same language!
 Please let me know if I got your name wrong, or did not attribute you correctly.

-- French – Azim Makboulhoussen, Claude Hotte, Xavier Achard
+- France – Azim Makboulhoussen, Claude Hotte, Xavier Achard